wellsjo/odesza/README.md

 # Odesza

 Odesza allows you to write clean, expressive templates with inline JavaScript.
-It offers the flexibility of multiple inheritance and inline programming logic, but the simplicity of writing plain HTML and JS.
+It offers the flexibility of multiple inheritance and inline programming logic with the simplicity of writing plain HTML and JS.

 **Offers**
 - multiple inheritance